github/ghec-audit-log-cli/README.md

 Usage: audit-log-ghec-cli [options]

 Options:
   -v, --version             Output the current version -t, --token <string>      the token to access the API (mandatory) -o, --org <string>        the organization we want to extract the audit log from -cfg, --config <string>   location for the config yaml file.
-Default ".ghec-audit-log" (default: "./.ghec-audit-log") -p, --pretty             prints the json data in a readable format (default: false) -l, --limit              a maximum limit on the number of items retrieved -f, --file               the name of the file where you want to output the result -a, --api                The version of API to call the GitHub, default v4, optional v3
-  -c, --cursor <string>    if provided, this cursor will be used to query the newest entries from the cursor provided.
-If not present,
+Default ".ghec-audit-log" (default: "./.ghec-audit-log") -p, --pretty              prints the json data in a readable format (default: false) -l, --limit <number>      a maximum limit on the number of items retrieved -f, --file <string>       the output file where the result should be printed -a, --api <string>        the version of GitHub API to call (default: "v4") -at, --api-type <string>  Only if -a is v3.
+API type to bring, either all, web or git (default: "all") -c, --cursor <string>     if provided, this cursor will be used to query the newest entries from the cursor provided.
+If not present, the result will contain all the audit log from the org
-                the result will contain all the audit log from the org -h, --help               display help for command
+  -h, --help                display help for command

 ```